flori/complex_config/README.md

 `complex_config(:products).test.flux_capacitor` returns the same settings object.

+### Configuration

+You can complex\_config by passing a block to its configure method, which you can for example do in a rails config/initializers file:

+    ComplexConfig.configure do |config|
+      config.deep_freeze = !Rails.env.test? # allow modification during tests b/c of stubs etc.

+      # config.env = 'some_environment'

+      # config.config_dir = Rails.root + 'config'

+      config.add_plugin -> id do
+        if base64_string = ask_and_send("#{id}_base64")
+          Base64.decode64 base64_string
+        else
+          skip
+        end
+      end
+    end

 ### Adding plugins

 You can add your own plugins by calling

     ComplexConfig::Provider.add_plugin SomeNamespace::PLUGIN

+or in the configuration block by calling

+    ComplexConfig.configure do |config|
+      config.add_plugin SomeNamespace::PLUGIN
+    end

 ### Implementing your own plugins